 Fine motor skills

 Getting those fingers working is the best way to get your little one ready to tie shoes.
-Fine motor skills are utilized in many everyday activities, from shoe tying to writing letters.
+Fine motor skills are used in many everyday activities, from shoe tying to writing letters.
 So, developing the small muscles in the fingers, wrists, and hands is vital.
 Thankfully, helping little ones develop their fine motor skills is simple and fun.
 Any activity getting the hands and fingers working focuses on muscle development.
 These activities are ideal for a toddler’s fine motor skills.

 - Playdough or putty